Distance: 46-mile loop

 Afterthoughts: Like all northern coastal areas, Mendocino is foggy and drippy, and the road to Comptche is largely in deep shadow, so wait for dry conditions or prepare to climb and descend in drizzle.

 Finding affordable lodging in Mendocino is an art.
 Ft.
 Bragg, eight scenic miles to the north, has standard motel accommodations at reasonable prices.
 Lodging in Mendocino tends toward expensive B and B’s in Victorian farmhouses or weekly rentals of people’s second homes through airbnb or some such.
-My secret spot is Alegria, a not-cheap but joyful, friendly, and unaffectedly luxurious B and B in downtown Mendocino with great deals if you come in the off-season (which is when you want to be there anyway).
-Tell Eric and Elaine I sent you.
+My secret spot is Alegria, a not-cheap but joyful, friendly, and unpretentiously luxurious B and B in downtown Mendocino with good deals if you come in the off-season (which is when you want to be there anyway).
+Tell Eric I sent you.

 Jay!
 You’re the man!
 This ride was everything I was looking for.
 I rode counterclockwise, which made for a perfect gradual ascent through gorgeous redwoods.
 It had everything that I was looking for.
 I echo your advice to pack for varying temps.
 I experienced approximately a 20-25 degree different between the coast in the morning and Comptche at mid-day.